 Wrinkles, also known as rhytides, are folds in your skin.
 As you age, your skin produces less of the proteins collagen and elastin.
 This makes your skin thinner and less resistant to damage.
 Environmental exposure, dehydration, and toxins can all make your face more likely to develop pronounced wrinkles.
 Wrinkles are a natural part of getting older, and there’s no reason to dread getting them.
 But if you would like to slow the signs of aging on your face, there are natural ways to do so.

 The medical community continues to learn more about how sugar consumption can affect your health.
-Sugar in your body sets off a process called glycation, and advanced glycation end products (called AGEs) are no good for your skin.
+Sugar in your body sets off a process called glycation, and advanced glycation end products (called AGEs) are for your skin.
 AGEs break down the collagen in your body and, over time, can make you look older.
-AGEs have also been linked to food preparation methods such as grilling and frying (as opposed to baking and boiling).
+AGEs have also to food preparation methods such as grilling and frying (as opposed to baking and boiling).
 Limiting your intake of sugar and oil-rich foods will help your face retain its youthful shape.

 Smoking is bad for your health for lots of reasons, but many people don’t know that it can age your face prematurely.
 One fascinating study compared the faces of 79 pairs of identical twins in which one had a smoking habit and the other one didn’t.
 The striking differences in their ages made it clear that smoking does affect the condition of the skin on your face.
 Even being around secondhand smoke can increase your risk for many cancers and other diseases, and it may hurt your skin as well.

 Coconut oil is a natural emollient.
 That means when you apply it to your skin, it fills in the gaps in your epidermis and makes your skin feel smooth.
 Showing your skin some love with coconut oil doesn’t just make it smoother, it also helps skin retain moisture, which makes your face appear fuller.
-As an added bonus, coconut oil has been studied and found to be an effective treatment for dry skin.
+As an added bonus, coconut oil and found to be an effective treatment for dry skin.

 There’s an ongoing medical debate on how and why beta carotenes block the sun’s ultraviolet light from damaging your skin and eyes.
 Beta carotene and retinol (vitamin A) are often ingredients in the cosmetic anti-wrinkle creams available to buy on the market.
 But you don’t have to buy a product to get access to beta carotene; you can simply take a beta carotene supplement and see the benefits in your skin.
-As little as 30 milligrams per day of beta carotene, taken orally, can prevent and repair photoaging (otherwise known as wrinkles).
+As little as 30 milligrams per day of beta carotene, taken orally, photoaging (otherwise known as wrinkles).

 One of the newer holistic strategies to emerge for wrinkle fighting is lemon balm leaf tea.
-A study that compared a small sample of people drinking lemon balm leaf tea to another group drinking a placebo of barley leaf tea led researchers to conclude that lemon balm leaf extract makes skin more elastic and corrects tissue damage.
+A study that compared a small sample of people drinking lemon balm leaf tea to another group drinking a placebo of barley leaf tea led researchers that lemon balm leaf extract makes skin more elastic and corrects tissue damage.

 Some wrinkling on your face can actually be caused by the position that you sleep in.
 It’s called “compression,” and it’s caused by your face pressing against the pillow in the same way every night.
 Over time, this compression leaves your skin weaker in some places than others, and a wrinkle forms.
 You can prevent or slow down compression wrinkles by sleeping on your back.